 Not fuelling correctly

 The indoor sessions can be more intense.
-Because many turbo trainers or training programs don’t allow for freewheeling, there are no cake stops or even short stops for traffic or for others to catch up.
+Because many turbo trainers or training programs don’t allow for freewheeling, there are no cake stops or even short stops for traffic or others to catch up.

 You need to fuel appropriately for your session.